maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 Previously, for RT projects, you had to implement your own BVH system.
 Today you no longer have to do that, since the driver is generating the BVHs for you.

 ### Ray-Tracing Shaders
-Previously, you only had Vertex, Fragment and Compute shaders, each specialized on their own task.
+Previously, you only had vertex, fragment and compute shaders.
 The RT extension exposes 5 new shader stages:

  - Ray-Generation (`.rgen`)
  - Ray-Closest-Hit (`.rchit`)